psychbruce/DPI/cran-comments.md

-## News
+## Notes

-Initial submission to CRAN.
+Initial submission (resubmission) to CRAN.
+The word 'endogeneity' is correct and not misspelled.
+There are currently no publications about the method in this package.

 ## Test environments